-Our fatal car accident lawyers have a combined 70 years of legal experience, and have seen nearly every type of car wreck, from hit and run accidents to rear end collisions and everything in between.
+Our fatal car accident lawyers have a combined 70 years of legal experience, and have seen nearly every type of car wreck, from hit and run accidents, rear end collisions to broadside collisions, and everything in between.
 As any experienced Texas car accident attorney will tell you, there are far too many drivers that act negligently when they are behind the wheel, and put the public at risk of devastatingly serious car accident injuries such as traumatic brain injuries, facial injuries or even death, on a daily basis.

 Frequency of Fatal Car Accidents in Texas in 2021